unsafecode/docker-multiple-deployments/README.md

 - Basic Docker usage (ex. `dockerfile`)
 - NodeJS and Express (just for the app)
 - What a _reverse proxy_ is
-  - _nginx_ knowledge isn't really relevant, on the other hand
+- Some _nginx_ knowledge is helpful, on this branch

 ## Instructions

 1. Open a shell prompt (on Windows, either `cmd.exe` or `powershell`), so you do not miss any output in case of issues.

+1. Start `InstallGlobalNetwork.cmd`.
+This creates a shared network for all apps and the version selector proxy to communicate.

+1. Run `RunSelector.cmd`.
+This start the version selector proxy on port 9000.

 1. Start `RunStable.cmd`

+1. Now start `RunCanary.cmd`.

-1. Open your browser and navigate to [http://localhost:9001](http://localhost:9001).
-If everything's OK, you will get a `200 OK` response with some JSON.
+1. Open your browser and navigate to [http://localhost:9999](http://localhost:9999).
+By default, you will hit the stable channel, and get a basic JSON response.

-1. Now start `RunCanary.cmd`, and hit [http://localhost:9002](http://localhost:9002).
-The two responses will match, since the app is exactly the same at this point.

-1. Let's now make a change to the app and release it to the _test_ channel.
-Open the `app/index.js`file and change the `VERSION` constant to `"1.0.1"` (or whatever you prefer).

-1. Now start `RunCanary.cmd` and hit again [http://localhost:9002](http://localhost:9002)

-1. New version should be reported in the output.

-1. Finally, hit again [http://localhost:9001](http://localhost:9001) and see that response is actually the original one.
+1. Navigate to [http://localhost:9999/control-panel](http://localhost:9999/control-panel).
+This page lets you choose either channels, and see that the API response changes, even if the URL is the same.

+1. Just like the `master` branch version, you can make changes to either channels and see those affecting only one app, and never both.

 ## Shutting down

-1. Run `docker-compose -p myapp down` and `docker-compose -p myapp_test down`
+1. `docker-compose -p myapp down`
+1. `docker-compose -p myapp_canary down`
+1. `docker-compose -f version-selector.yml down`

+1. You might also want to remove the `global` network, via `docker network rm global`

 ## How it works